Chorusio/kube-chorus-router/README.md

 # kube-router
-Chorus kube router is a solution to establish route between Kubernetes  cluster Nodes and non Kubernetes nodes.
+**Chorus kube router** is a solution to establish route between Kubernetes  cluster nodes and non Kubernetes nodes.
 This is use-full for ingress resource where  service IP's (Pod IP) can be configured on Ingress device for load balancing front end applications. kube-router can be used for creating a route between Kubernetes and Ingress device.
+Nodeport and loadbalncer type service can reach to the pods irrespective network and subnet.
+However such solution reduces teh performance due to translation and load balancing at different level.
+So typically customer prefer ingress mechanism [Reach to pod directly from external load balancer] to to expose the route the service. **Chorus kube router** helps to create network connectivity for such kind of deployments.

 [![Build Status](https://travis-ci.com/janraj/citrix-k8s-node-controller.svg?token=GfEuWKxn7TJJesWboygR&branch=master)](https://travis-ci.com/janraj/citrix-k8s-node-controller)
 [![codecov](https://codecov.io/gh/janraj/citrix-k8s-node-controller/branch/master/graph/badge.svg?token=9c5R8ukQGY)](https://codecov.io/gh/janraj/citrix-k8s-node-controller)